-Hear and determine appeals from actions and decisions of the Building Official of the Broward County Permitting, Licensing, and Consumer Protection Division.
+Hear and determine appeals from actions and decisions of the Building Official of the Broward County Building Code Services Division.

 Hear and review the application of the Building Official for review of his/her action where the his/her decision, as indicated in a Notice of Violation has not been complied with.

 Affirm, modify or reverse the decision of the Building Official upon appeal or on application for review.